Compact Fluorescent Light Bulbs (CFLs) FAQs for Households

 - Take advantage of local recycling options through your municipal landfill or transfer station.
 Many towns or counties also have household hazardous waste collection days where CFLs can be dropped off for recycling.
-A listing of municipal household hazardous waste collection programs in your area is available on DEC's website.

 What do I do if a CFL breaks in my house?

 It is important to minimize the exposure, by contact or inhalation, of humans and pets to mercury.
 These simple clean-up instructions will help to ensure safe handling of broken CFLs: